-A Steering Committee, represented at the highest level by UNDP, participating and contributing Member States and other stakeholders, meets at least once per year and provides overall guidance and strategic direction.
+A Steering Committee, represented at the highest level by UN Agencies and contributing Member States, meets at least once per year and provides overall guidance and strategic direction.
 UNDP’s Multi Partner Trust Fund Office is entrusted with the administration of the Fund as Administrative Agent.
-The UNDP/SDGF Secretariat, a small, specialized and technical team sitting on UNDP’s Bureau of External Relations and Advocacy will ensure that the decisions of the Steering Committee are applied and followed up, and will coordinate the programmatic, advocacy, evaluation, and knowledge management aspects of the SDGF.
+The SDGF Secretariat, a small, specialized and technical team sitting on UNDP’s Bureau of External Relations and Advocacy will ensure that the decisions of the Steering Committee are applied and followed up, and will coordinate the programmatic, advocacy, evaluation, and knowledge management aspects of the SDGF.
 At country level, joint programmes have established governance mechanisms that represent the interests of the national government.

 According to UN DOCO, the UN office that promotes coordination and coherence among UN Agencies, a “joint programme is a set of activities contained in a common work plan and related budget, involving two or more UN organizations and (sub-) national partners."
 It is the preferred mode of work if the development challenge to be tackled requires the collective expertise and action of different specialized agencies and national partners.
 The joint programme's governance structure is crucial for the success of its work.
 In this regard, SDGF will rely on the critical and strategic coordination and executive role of the UN Resident Coordinator (RC), the highest representative of the UN in the country.
 More information on joint programes.